precice/config-check/Documentation/Rules.md

 - `error`: These rules should be adhered to, in order to guarantee (a flawless) execution of the coupled simulation.
 - `warning`: Rules in this category do not necessarily cause errors during the simulation, yet should be inspected to ensure the intended outcome.
-- `debug`: These rules are simply hints and do not get checked by default.
+- `debug`: These rules are simply hints and do not get checked or printed by default.
 Usually they do not represent mistakes but are meant to help find the most hidden bugs 🪲

 Rules with `TODO` before their names have not yet been implemented but will be soon.